 Since standards don’t work with the others, a common problem is buying smart home products, and realizing it doesn’t work with the products you already have at home.
 For example, Philips Hue lightings are running on the Philips Hue app.
 Sensibo on the Sensibo app.
 Every brand runs on a different app, and the devices in these different apps are not able to communicate with each other.

 Solution 1 – Stick to the Same Brand / App

 Using all smart products from the same brand makes sense because all their products can be added into one app, and then they’ll all be able to control and interact with each other.
 However, many brands are limited to only a few types of products.
 Philips Hue only does lighting.
 Sensibo only does smart air-conditioners (and now a purifier).
 Your best bet would be to pick the brand with the widest range of products.

-This is why we recommend Aqara – with its wide range of products, you’ll be hard pressed to find something that doesn’t work for it.
+This is why we recommend using our wide range of products, where you’ll be hard pressed to find something that doesn’t work for it.
 Lightings?
 Check.
 Air-conditioner?
 Yes!
 And with its wide range of sensors and other accessories, you’ll be able to create an extensive smart home incorporating many devices!
-Your Aqara motion sensor can turn on your lights controlled by the Aqara smart switch, and an Aqara door sensor can trigger the alarm on an Aqara M2 Hub.
+Your Homesmart motion sensor can turn on your lights controlled by the Homesmart smart switch, and a Homesmart door sensor can trigger the alarm on a Hub.

 But what if you need devices from different brands?

 Smart Home platforms were created by big tech companies to allow for different brands to be implemented into one app.
 This essentially solves the problem by allowing different devices from different brands integrate into one app, and either allowing them to communicate with each other, or simply to be controlled simultaneously.